 Hate crime can affect mental or physical health, as well as a loss of personal freedom or feelings of safety.
 You can get practical and emotional support to help with these feelings from many of the services listed on this website.

-Victims of hate crime are often targeted because of who they are or who the perpetrator thinks they are.
+Hate crime is when a person is targeted because of who they are or who the perpetrator thinks they are.
 Hate crime is any criminal offence which is perceived by the victim, or any other person, to be motivated by a hostility or prejudice based on a person's actual or perceived race, religion, sexual orientation, disability or gender identity.

-Hate crime is often targeted against the most vulnerable people and survivors of hate crime are more likely to experience more attacks.
+Hate crime is a serious offence, and can often be targeted against the most vulnerable people.
+Survivors of hate crime are also more likely to experience repeat victimisation.
 Reporting the crime can help stop it happening to you and to others.